Nathan Hackett Nathan Hackett

 2025 Payroll & Contracts Reset: SG to 12%, Fixed-Term Limits, and Your Positive Duty

-This year demands precision: super to 12%, tighter fixed-term rules, and a positive duty to prevent workplace harassment.
+2025 demands precision: super to 12%, tighter fixed-term rules, and a positive duty to prevent workplace harassment.
 Policies and posters aren’t enough—leaders need clear controls, training, and monitoring.
 I turn the legal shifts into a simple operating model: updated contracts, compliant payroll settings, and manager playbooks that work on Monday.

 Read More